dfki-ric/pytransform3d/doc/source/rotations.rst

 **Pros**

-* It is easy to apply rotations on point vectors
+* It is easy to apply rotations on point vectors by matrix-vector multiplication
-* Concatenation of rotations is trivial
+* Concatenation of rotations is trivial through matrix multiplication
 * You can directly read the basis vectors from the columns

 **Cons**